 How do COVID-19 antibody tests differ from diagnostic tests?

-With all the talk about coronavirus disease 2019 (COVID-19) testing in the news, it's not surprising that there's confusion about tests and how they differ.
-Antibody testing determines whether you had COVID-19 in the past and now have antibodies against the virus.
-A test to diagnose COVID-19 determines if you currently have the disease.
+With all the talk about coronavirus disease 2019 (COVID-19) testing, it's not surprising that there's confusion about tests and how they differ.
+Antibody testing is usually done to see whether you had COVID-19 in the past and now have antibodies against the virus that causes COVID-19.
+A test to diagnose COVID-19 determines if you currently have the virus that causes COVID-19.
 Here's what you need to know about testing.

 When is antibody testing done and why is it important?

 Antibody testing, also known as serology testing, is usually done after full recovery from COVID-19.
 Eligibility may vary, depending on the availability of tests.
 A health care professional takes a blood sample, usually by a finger prick or by drawing blood from a vein in the arm.
-Then the sample is tested to determine whether you've developed antibodies against the virus.
+Then the sample is tested to determine whether you've developed antibodies against the virus that causes COVID-19.
 The immune system produces these antibodies — proteins that are critical for fighting and clearing out the virus.

-If test results show that you have antibodies, it indicates that you were likely infected with COVID-19 at some time in the past.
+If test results show that you have antibodies, it can mean that you have been infected with the COVID-19 virus in the past or you have antibodies after being vaccinated.
 It may also mean that you have some immunity.
-But there's a lack of evidence on whether having antibodies means you're protected against reinfection with COVID-19.
-The level of immunity and how long immunity lasts are not yet known.
-Ongoing studies will eventually reveal more data on this.
+However, having antibodies may not mean you're protected against reinfection with COVID-19.
+But they can help prevent severe disease.
+The level of immunity and how long immunity lasts aren't yet known and continue to be studied.

 The timing and type of antibody test affects accuracy.
 If you have testing too early in the course of infection, when the immune response is still building up in your body, the test may not detect antibodies.
-So antibody testing is not recommended until at least 14 days after the onset of symptoms.
+So antibody testing is not recommended until at least 2 to 3 weeks after your symptoms started.
 The U.S. Food and Drug Administration (FDA) authorized specific antibody tests, but tests with questionable accuracy are still on the market.

 Another benefit of accurate antibody testing is that people who've recovered from COVID-19 may be eligible to donate plasma, a part of their blood.
 This plasma could be used to treat others with severe disease and boost the ability to fight the virus.
 Doctors call this convalescent plasma.